Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/preface.typ

 *Complete Beginners:*
 If you're new to program verification and formal methods, start with @part-i.
 The guide builds intuition through concrete examples before introducing mathematical formalism.
-No prior knowledge of abstract interpretation or BDDs is assumed—just basic programming experience and curiosity.
+No prior knowledge of abstract interpretation or BDDs is assumed --- just basic programming experience and curiosity.

 #reading-path(path: "implementation")
 *Practitioners:*